spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/troubleshooting/troubleshooting-tutorials/tutorial-troubleshooting-failed-jenkins-jobs.md

 ![jenkins_failed_job_menu]

-3. In the *Console Output*, search the logo for an error.
+3. In the *Console Output*, search the log for an error.

 ![jenkins_console_output]

-## Check RabbitMQ status
+## 2. Check RabbitMQ status

 If the console output contains `AMQPProtocolChannelException`, the issue might be related to RabbitMQ virtual host or queue.